/www/asatourscomau_679/public/wp-content/themes/asatours/single-tour.php

 • Home of Lawrence Durrell, Bellapais (exterior only)

 Today we cross the “Green Line” to enter into Northern “Occupied” Cyprus.
 Before this we visit a third UNESCO listed painted church.
 The church of Panagia tis Asinou (1099), was once the katholikon of the Monastery of Phorbion, which gives the church its alternative name, Panagia Phorbiotissa.
 It consists of two parts, the vaulted single-aisled nave and the later 12th-century narthex.
 The narthex has two semi-circular apses, a type influenced by Constantinople.
 From the 12th century a steep-pitched timber tiled roof was built over the church.
 No traces of the rest of the monastic buildings survive.
 The wall paintings covering the church’s interior, some of the finest to be found on the island, vary in date.
 The earliest group (1105/6) in the apse and on the west wall, follows the Komnenian style of Constantinople, the artist’s birthplace.
 This constitutes one of the most important examples of Byzantine art of this period.
-The Byzantine Emperor Alexios Komnenos I (1081-1118) had made Cyprus his most important military base in the north-eastern Mediterranean.
 In the 14th century the apse conch (half dome) collapsed and was rebuilt and redecorated.
 External buttresses were added and a little later, flying buttresses were constructed at the east end of the north wall.
 The narthex was decorated with mural paintings soon after its erection during the second half of the 12th century, and in 1332/3 it was redecorated in the French style with images of many donors.
 The church also has some 17th-century murals.

 • St Hilarion Castle